-The investments comprises the Corporation's retained earnings.
-In addition, the Corporation has entered into the Credit Union Financial Assistance Agreement (\$30,000) with Stabilization Central Credit Union (SCCU) established on January 1, 2015.
+The investments comprise the Corporation's retained earnings.
+In addition, the Corporation has entered into the Credit Union Financial Assistance Agreement (\$30,000) with Stabilization Central Credit Union ("SCCU") established on January 1, 2015.
 Utilization of the SCCU's funding is to take place before the Corporation's Fund is accessed for claims on the deposit insurance guarantee or for financial assistance purposes.
 The Corporation's interest in the securities, monies and other assets in the \$30,000 fund is secured by a Specific Security Agreement.

-These combine to form an ex ante Fund to pay for potential deposit insurance claims, to provide financial assistance when required and to provide liquidity in the event of the wind-up of a credit union.

-In 2014, the Corporation adopted the Deposit Insurance Fund Target Policy, as established by FICOM to attain prudent ex ante funding levels within a reasonable time period.
-FICOM approved a fund target range of 1.05% to 1.35% of credit union system deposits and non-equity shares.
+These combine to form the depositor protection fund (an ex ante fund) to pay for potential deposit insurance claims, to provide financial assistance when required and to provide liquidity in the event of the wind-up of a credit union.
+In 2014, the Corporation adopted the Deposit Insurance Fund Target Policy, as established by FICOM, to attain prudent ex ante funding levels within a reasonable time-period.
+FICOM approved a fund target range of 1.05% to 1.35% of credit union system deposits and non-equity shares (issued before January 1, 2020).
 The then current fund target point was 1.10% and the funding timeline to achieve the fund target point was four years.